Journalism ethics and standards: Taste, decency, and acceptability

 Audiences have different reactions to depictions of violence, nudity, coarse language, or to people in any other situation that is unacceptable to or stigmatized by the local culture or laws (such as the consumption of alcohol, homosexuality, illegal drug use, scatological images, etc.).
 Even with similar audiences, different organizations and even individual reporters have different standards and practices.
 These decisions often revolve around what facts are necessary for the audience to know.
 When certain distasteful or shocking material is considered important to the story, there are a variety of common methods for mitigating negative audience reaction.
 Advance warning of explicit or disturbing material may allow listeners or readers to avoid content they would rather not be exposed to.
 Offensive words may be partially obscured or bleeped.
 Potentially offensive images may be blurred or narrowly cropped.
 Descriptions may be substituted for pictures; graphic detail might be omitted.
 Disturbing content might be moved from a cover to an inside page, or from daytime to late evening when children are less likely to be watching.

 There is often considerable controversy over these techniques, especially concern that obscuring or not reporting certain facts or details is self-censorship, which compromises objectivity and fidelity to the truth, and does not serve the public interest.
 For example, images and graphic descriptions of war are often violent, bloody, shocking and profoundly tragic.
 This makes certain content disturbing to some audience members, but it is precisely these aspects of war that some consider to be the most important to convey.
 Some argue that "sanitizing" the depiction of war influences public opinion about the merits of continuing to fight, and about the policies or circumstances that precipitated the conflict.
 The amount of explicit violence and mutilation depicted in war coverage varies considerably from time to time, from organization to organization, and from country to country.
 Reporters have also been accused of indecency in the process of collecting news, namely that they are overly intrusive in the name of journalistic insensitivity.
 War correspondent Edward Behr recounts the story of a reporter during the Congo Crisis who walked into a crowd of Belgian evacuees and shouted, "Anyone here been raped and speaks English?"

 Campaigning in the media

 Many print publications take advantage of their wide readership and print persuasive pieces in the form of unsigned editorials that represent the official position of the organization.
 Despite the ostensible separation between editorial writing and news gathering, this practice may cause some people to doubt the political objectivity of the publication's news reporting.
-(Though usually unsigned editorials are accompanied by a diversity of signed opinions from other perspectives.)

 Other publications and many broadcast media only publish opinion pieces that are attributed to a particular individual (who may be an in-house analyst) or to an outside entity.
 One particularly controversial question is whether media organizations should endorse political candidates for office.
 Political endorsements create more opportunities to construe favoritism in reporting, and can create a perceived conflict of interest.